 Beginning in FY2017, DPS internally ceased making its crash reduction goals in terms of VMT, and instead began using actual numbers.
-The reason being that actual numbers (i.e. keep fatal crashes below 34) is easier to visualize across the organization than a rate based on VMT.
+We have found that actual numbers (i.e. keep fatal crashes below 34) is easier to visualize across the organization than a rate based on VMT.
 The goal is focused on reducing crashes where the CMV is responsible (in Arizona, that tends to be just over 50% of all CMV-involved crashes).
-The FY2020 crash reduction goals are: • All CMV-responsible Crashes: Fatal Crashes below 37, Injury Crashes below 600 • Passenger Carrier Crashes: no more than five Fatal Crashes • HM Crashes Involving Release: no more than one Fatal Crash
+The FY2022 crash reduction goals are: • All CMV-responsible Crashes: Fatal Crashes below 37 • Injury Crashes below 600 • Passenger Carrier fatal crashes no more than five • HM Crashes Involving Release: no more than one